autokey/autokey/FAQ.md

 Caps lock key is really out of autokey's scope, you just need to use other utilities to get the desired effect.

 ### Where is my configuration information stored?
 Can I move those to other machines?
 By default AutoKey stores your settings under ~/.config/autokey.
 You can of course create AutoKey folders anywhere you wish as well, using "Create New Top-Level Folder".
 Folders containing phrases and scripts can be freely copied between machines using your favourite file manager, or synchronised using a program such as Dropbox.
+Please remember to also copy the hidden files as each macro and phrase has one.